 What is a Commercial Real Estate Appraisal?

 A commercial real estate appraisal is an independent, third-party opinion of a property’s value.
-It is similar to a home appraisal used when purchasing residential real estate, except that the valuation techniques are slightly different when estimating a commercial property’s value.
+It is similar to a home appraisal used when purchasing residential real estate.
+However, of course that the valuation techniques are slightly different when estimating a commercial property’s value.

 CRE appraisals are conducted by highly-trained, licensed professionals.
 These appraisals tend to be highly nuanced, comprehensive, and both property- and market-data-heavy.